techidaily/site-facebook/source/_posts/breaking-down-the-workings-of-photodna-system.md

  Google, for example, has had well-documented issues with its facial recognition software.
 When Google Photos first launched, it offensively miscategorized black people as gorillas.
 In March 2017, a House oversight committee heard that some facial recognition algorithms were wrong 15 percent of the time and more likely to misidentify black people.

- These[types of machine learning algorithms](https://www.makeuseof.com/tag/machine-learning-algorithms/) are increasingly commonplace but can be challenging to monitor appropriately.
+ These [types of machine learning algorithms](https://www.makeuseof.com/tag/machine-learning-algorithms/) are increasingly commonplace but can be challenging to monitor appropriately.
 Effectively, the software makes its own decisions, and you have to reverse engineer how it arrived at a specific outcome.

  Understandably, given the type of content PhotoDNA looks for, the effect of misidentification could be catastrophic.
 Fortunately, the system doesn't rely on facial recognition and can only find pre-identified images with a known hash.